ThePICARDProject/API-backend/README.md

 #### GET
 ##### Summary:

-Gets all algorithm parameter definitions for a users algorithm

-##### Description:

-Gets all algorithm parameter definitions for a users algorithm
+Gets all algorithm parameter definitions for a user algorithm

 ##### Parameters